-Now I had a vague idea about the Prambanan temple complex, but I made up by reading about it while we were driving to the temple.
-We had a bit of adventure when I ended up buying a domestic tourist ticket instead of international one.
-I would later learn that International ticket is 10 times costlier but it comes with a Coffee.
+Now I had a vague idea about it, but I made it up by reading about it while we were driving to the temple.
+We had a bit of adventure when I ended up buying a domestic tourist ticket instead of an international one.
+I would later learn that an International ticket is 10 times costlier but it comes with Coffee.
 As luck would have it, I just had my first local coffee just outside the temple complex and it was Yum.

 Prambanan Temple Complex

-As per legends, there were 999 temples in the Prambanan temple complex.
-However, the architectural evidence suggests 240 temples.
+As per legends, there were 999 temples in the complex.
+However, architectural evidence suggests 240 temples.

 Trimurti Temples at Prambanan

-Let me walk you through the 3 main temples at Prambanan Temple Complex.
+Let me walk you through the 3 main temples at the complex.

 This is the biggest temple here.
 It clearly, indicates that the builders of this complex were Shiva followers.
 However, the presence of Vishnu and Brahma also indicates that the 3 deities were worshiped during the 9th CE in Java when this temple complex was built.

 Shiva statue stands tall on a lotus that in turn is on the square yoni.
 So the Shivalinga is in the form of anthropomorphic Shiva.
-Shiva is wearing clothes that reminded me of many Gandhara style Buddha images I have seen in India.
-His lower garment goes till his ankles and he has thick anklets in both his feet.
+Shiva is wearing clothes that reminded me of many Gandhara-style Buddha images I have seen in India.
+His lower garment goes to his ankles and he has thick anklets on both his feet.
 He has four arms, though most of them are broken so you can’t make out what he held in his hands.
 Hair is tied in a top knot.
 There is a snake around his neck.

 Pradakshina Path or circumambulation path goes around the sanctum.